retched/ZC-USPSRestful/README.md

 ### Version/Release History

 - 1.1.3
   Fixed an issue where estimated dates and travel times were posted twice as part of the quote.
+Fixed an issue regarding compatibility with older versions of ZenCart.
 - 1.1.2
   Bugfix to mend selection criteria being ignored during normal ZenCart checkout.
 (A shipping method would be selected but would be ignored in favor or the "first" shipping method listed.)
 - 1.1.1